tester-tanim/Performance_Testing/README.md

 # Introduction
-This document explains how to run a performance test with JMeter against an OpenCart E-commerce Site.
+This document explains how to run a performance test with JMeter against a student management Site.